 Gumbo

 We've been making variations on this gumbo for years based on a recipe from chef Paul Prudhomme.
-The stock, proteins and even the okra can be swapped out based on your tastes and what you have on hand.
-I used to make the roux in a deep pot over fierce heat, but this time, I used a large shallow pan and lower heat, and this made for a more relaxed preparation -- the roux darkened nicely while I was prepping the trinity of vegetables.
+The stock, proteins and even the okra can be swapped out based on your tastes and what you have on hand; the "holy trinity" of Celery, Bell Pepper, and Onion are a must.
+I used to make the roux in a deep pot over fierce heat, but now I used a large shallow pan and lower heat, and this made for a more relaxed preparation -- the roux darkened nicely while I was prepping the trinity of vegetables.

 120 ml Oil